CSCfi/allas-cli-utils/help/a-put.md

                             you must set up the allas connection with option --sdc that will guide you to import project specific SD Connect token that this process needs.

--A, --allas                     Upload data to Allas with swift protocol in stead of currently set storage server.
+-A, --sw, --swift           Use Allas with swift protocol.
-                            Normally this (Allas with swift) is the default and this option is not needed, but if you have set e.g. Lumi-O as the default storage server, this option can be used to upload data to Allas without changing the default storage server.

---s3cmd                     Use Allas with S3 protocol.
+-S, --s3, --s3cmd           Use Allas with S3 protocol.

 -L, --lumi                  Upload data to Lumi-O with S3 protocol in stead of the default storage server.
                             If Lumi-O is defined to be the default storage server and this option is not needed.

 Related commands: a-find, a-get, a-delete, a-info